puppetlabs/puppetlabs-sqlserver/README.md

 }
 ~~~

-This example creates the same MS SQL instance as above with additional options, including security mode (requiring password to be set) and optional install switches.
+This example creates the same MS SQL instance as shown above with additional options: security mode (requiring password to be set) and other optional install switches.
+This is specified using a hash syntax.

 ##Usage